AlexMSmithCA/my-mac-os-setup/README.md

 </p>

 2. Set "Minimize windows using" to "Scale effect".
+3. Enable "Minimize windows into application icon".
-3. Enable "Automatically hide and show the Dock".
+4. Enable "Automatically hide and show the Dock".

 ## Accessibility